 - Power Tool cleaning method

 - Wet abrasive blast cleaning method

 HAND TOOL CLEANING METHOD

-Hand tool cleaning useful to prepare small areas, inaccessible areas, or difficult areas or intricate shapes, where blast cleaning is not possible or impractical.
-There are many different tools available to manually prepare surfaces; some of the most common include hand wire brush, Scrappers, chisel, hammer, etc.
+Hand tool cleaning is useful to prepare small areas, inaccessible areas, or difficult areas or intricate shapes, where blast cleaning is not possible or impractical.
+There are many different tools available to manually prepare surfaces; some of the most common include hand wire brushes, Scrappers, chisels, hammers, etc.